slopez93/pinterest_app/README.md

 - The discover price of a specific item I have created the metedo in the entity that returns the price with the currency (principle say, do not ask)

 - I have created a Navigation Service through an interface to uncouple it from the specific library, it would be necessary to save its reference so that through the service locator we can use it

+- Implementing react-native-config for manage environments and flavors

-* For an average project I understand that it is not necessary to assemble a type of complex architecture simply by structuring the components, application state and others, it could well simplify creating services for side effects and it would look simpler *
+  *For an average project I understand that it is not necessary to assemble a type of complex architecture simply by structuring the components, application state and others, it could well simplify creating services for side effects and it would look simpler*